-The parallel that we identify with these industries lies with the system engineering approach that consider buildings as integrated systems made of technical of sub-systems: superstructure, services, envelope.
+The parallel that we identify with these industries lies with the system engineering approach that considers buildings as integrated systems made of technical sub-systems: superstructure, services, envelope.
 In this approach, complexity is designed out via augmented collaboration (BIM synthesis) and simplified interfaces (modular design).

 We think that it is possible to further leverage the potential of timber construction.

-Industrialisation has been powering the behaviors that developed the climate crisis.
-In construction, if carefully managed, it could be this time a vector of salvation.
+Industrialization has been powering the behaviors that developed the climate crisis.
+In construction, if carefully managed, it could be a vector of salvation.

-Our direction is set on the interfaces of friction and an effective use of technology to create equilibrium between productivity, energy efficiency and architectural beauty.
-For the new decade, we unite with like-minded organisations such as Ergodomus to build upon this advance towards a more sustainable built environment via the industrialisation of low carbon projects.
+Our direction is set on the interfaces of friction and an effective use of technology to create equilibrium between productivity, energy efficiency, and architectural beauty.
+For the new decade, we unite with like-minded organizations such as Ergodomus to build upon this advance towards a more sustainable built environment via the industrialization of low carbon projects.